openstack/ironic-python-agent/doc/source/install/index.rst

   ./iso-image-create -o /path/to/output.iso -i /path/to/ipa.initrd -k /path/to/ipa.kernel

-This is a generic tool that can be used to combine any initrd and kernel into a suitable ISO for booting, and so should work against any IPA ramdisk created -- both DIB and CoreOS.
+This is a generic tool that can be used to combine any initrd and kernel into a suitable ISO for booting, and so should work against any IPA ramdisk.

 IPA Flags
 =========

 You can pass a variety of flags to IPA on start up to change its behavior.
-If you're using the CoreOS image, you can modify the ironic-python-agent.service unit in cloud-config.yaml [3]_.

 * ``--standalone``: This disables the initial lookup and heartbeats to Ironic.
   Lookup sends some information to Ironic in order to determine Ironic's node